a. What is Ecobnb?

 d.
 Why click on Ecobnb.com?

-• To save time in useless research, and know all about the eco-quality of accommodations you are booking, verified by travellers reviews.
+• To save time in useless research, and know all about the environmental quality of accommodations you are booking, verified by travelers reviews.

 • To find and compare easily the preferred accommodations, also with its environmental requirements, such as organic breakfast, clean energy, or bicycle rental service.